movie-book-recommender/movie-book-backend/documentation/backend.md

 * Output from the backend API is availabe via the address [http://128.214.253.51:3000/](http://128.214.253.51:3000/).

 * Data can be accessed by using the routes created.
-Currently, for example the following data is available for use in the front end:
+For example the following data is available for use in the front end:

 1. All information available for **one movie**
     * Data is provided via the route `@app.route('/dbgetonemoviedata', methods = ['GET'])`
     * You will need to specify the movie based on the movieid in the tmbd_movie_data_full table, for example movie *Heat* has movieid 6.
     * Results are available in JSON form from address [http://128.214.253.51:3000/dbgetgivenmoviedata?movieid=6](http://128.214.253.51:3000/dbgetgivenmoviedata?movieid=6).
     * Output looks as follows (note: this page is only done for debugging and illustrative purposes.
-In reality, front end should just use the routes and addresses stated above)
+In reality, front end uses just the routes and addresses stated above)
     ![Heat](one_movie.jpg)

 2. All information available for **top 10 movies by budget for a given year**